BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 and we hate each other;
 and we are calling each other liars and evil because it’s all become marketing, and we want to win; because we are lonely and empty and scared.
 And we are led to believe winning will change all that.
 But there is no winning -- Charlie Kaufman

+Speaking in Baudrillardian terms: Through the colonization of the last frontier---our immediate consciousness---companies are constructing a virtual yet hyper-realistic world that suggests there is no truth behind it.
+This process is evolving so rapidly that meaningful analysis becomes impossible.
+Our children will navigate a "meta"-reality, and they won't believe that the world depicted on their screens and other devices is real.
+I even doubt that they will consciously believe the stories of adverts.
+Instead they run the risk of becoming cynical; of perceiving the real world as virtual.
+Threfore, they may consider everything as a scene to be observed, and all their actions as performances that can be captured and reviewed at any given moment.
+This would deny them a live of moments and turn it into a plan for later presentations.

 To keep the machine running, capitalism needs desires that it can satisfy.
 Therefore, it has to channel desires into products.